Meteorite: Properties, Facts and Photos

 Particles from one of the most studied meteorites that fell in Australia in 1969 are estimated to be seven billion years old.
 The age of Earth is a mere 4.54 billion years old.

-The iron-nickel meteorite in our photograph is housed in the Smithsonian National Museum of Natural History, Washington D.C.
-The photo is clickable and redirects to the original image.
-Courtesy of Chuck Sutherland.
+The iron-nickel meteorite in our photograph is housed in the Smithsonian National Museum of Natural History, Washington, D.C.
+Photo: Courtesy of Chuck Sutherland.